 This method of reducing debt is probably the most difficult.
 However, it helps you to eliminate debt way faster if you can do it.
 Getting another source of income can be challenging and requires some thought and careful consideration, but here are some ideas to get you thinking:

-- If you have a strong skill set, look for ways to cash in on your skills.
+If you have a strong skill set, look for ways to cash in on your skills.
 For example, if you’re a strong writer you can look into freelancing articles and blog posts, if you’re crafty you can sell your creations on Etsy, and if you’re handy around the house you can consider advertising your services on Craigslist.
 Don’t let these examples limit you, though.
 Any skill or talent you have could potentially be turned into a way to earn extra income.
-Here are a bunch of low cost hobbies that you can actually make money at, and here are a couple of the larger freelancing websites: https://www.upwork.com/ and https://www.freelancer.ca/.
+Here area bunch of low cost hobbies that you can actually make money at, and here are a couple of the larger freelancing websites: Upwork, an American freelancing platform headquartered in Santa Clara and San Francisco, California.
+And Freelancer, an Australian freelance marketplace website.

 There are tons of other things you can do to increase your income as well.
 The key is to find something that will work for you.
 Some of these ideas pay better than others.
 However, if you can find something that you really like to do or seem to be much better at than most other people, then you may have the potential to do well in that area and enjoy yourself at the same time.